swo/infectious_icd9/README.md

 - *diagnosis_category_desc* is the long name for the category, as per the Table
 - *tier* is the "tier" of the diagnosis category, as per the Table

-`bin/diagnostic_categories.json` has the information from the Table, but in a machine-readable format.
+`bin/diagnosis_categories.json` has the information from the Table, but in a machine-readable format.

 `bin/icd.tsv` is a list of all ICD9 codes.

-`bin/parse.py` is a little script to spit out the two data files.
+`bin/parse.py` is a script to that interprets the json and ICD files to make the two output files.

-`sas/` has a `sas7bdat` version of the main data file as well as two text files, one of which has the data in a csv format, and the other that has SAS commands for reading in that csv.
+`sas/` has four text files, two for each of the main data files.
+One is the data in a SAS-readable format; the other is the SAS code for reading in that data.